Church of Christ, Scientist: Beliefs and practices

+Organization

 The First Church of Christ, Scientist is the legal title of The Mother Church and administrative headquarters of the Christian Science Church.
 The Mary Baker Eddy Library for the Betterment of Humanity is housed in an 11-story structure originally built for The Christian Science Publishing Society.

-An international newspaper, The Christian Science Monitor, founded by Eddy in 1908 and winner of seven Pulitzer prizes, is published by the church through the Christian Science Publishing Society.
+An international newspaper, The Christian Science Monitor, founded by Eddy in 1908 and winner of seven Pulitzer Prizes, is published by the church through the Christian Science Publishing Society.

-Board of Directors
+Board of directors

 The Christian Science Board of Directors is a five-person executive entity created by Mary Baker Eddy to conduct the business of the Christian Science Church under the terms defined in the by-laws of the Church Manual.
 Its functions and restrictions are defined by the Manual.

 Controversies

 Broadcasting

 Beginning in the mid-1980s, church executives undertook a controversial and ambitious foray into electronic broadcast media.
 The first significant effort was to create a weekly half-hour syndicated television program, The Christian Science Monitor Reports.
 "Monitor Reports" was anchored in its first season by newspaper veteran Rob Nelson.
-He was replaced in the second by the Christian Science Monitor's former Moscow correspondent, David Willis.
+He was replaced in the second by the Christian Science Monitors former Moscow correspondent, David Willis.

-In October 1991, after a series of conflicts over the boundaries between Christian Science teachings and his journalistic independence, John Hart resigned.
+In October 1991, Christian Science Monitor anchor John Hart, who is not a Christian Scientist, resigned following professional disputes with the Monitor regarding Christian Science teachings and his journalistic independence.